 Transcription services are capable of transcribing hundreds of calls in minutes, enabling 100% call quality assurance and monitoring.
 However, today, transcription is not perfect and will make mistakes.

 The good news is, transcription services are machine learning-based, meaning that they get better over time, and their capabilities grow as they encounter new types of data.
-The bottom line, as time goes on, transcription services posted by deep learning will continue to grow more accurate, which means faster and more efficient Voice AI platforms, including a reduction in false positives and the ability to monitor more complex interactions.
+The bottom line, as time goes on, transcription services posted by deep learning will continue to grow more accurate, which means faster and more efficient contact center AI platforms, including a reduction in false positives and the ability to monitor more complex interactions.

-Voice AI platforms are incredibly powerful, but getting the most out of the platform requires knowing how to both set up your moments and use the data to drive improvement.
+Contact center AI platforms are incredibly powerful, but getting the most out of the platform requires knowing how to both set up your moments and use the data to drive improvement.
 As a result, platforms must be intuitive for the many levels of users, from leaders to analysts, to ensure they're monitoring the right interactions and in turn, deriving the right insights.

 With interaction monitoring and the wealth of insights derived from it, the next step is knowing what to do with the data.
 Visualizations and comprehensive evaluations help organizations better understand contact center performance and drive change.